nicoseve7/G2P-SEED-a-new-AI-approach-for-genomic-prediction-and-interpretation-in-plants/README.md

 ```

 ## Reproducibility
 The analysis scripts are designed to be executed from the repository root.
+ADVICE: control the directory of the input files.

 ## Common genomic preprocessing
 python run_preprocessing.py